-Last week the National Review posted a story in honor of the 50th anniversary of William F. Buckley’s failed run for mayor of New York.
-In the photo above, it looks like he’s pulling one out of British Prime Minister Benjamin Disraeli’s playbook, looking artistocratically bored while his opponent speaks.
+Twenty-fifteen marked the 50th anniversary of William F. Buckley’s failed run for mayor of New York.
+In the photo above, it looks like WFB is pulling one out of British Prime Minister Benjamin Disraeli’s playbook, looking artistocratically bored while his opponent speaks.
 It’s not hard to imagine him closing his eyes and feigning to snore.

 Buckley never expected to win, and didn’t.
 Here’s a terse synopsis via Wikipedia: